jakobnygren/healthScroll/content/posts/A Flame Worth Protecting.md

 ---
 ### Core Terms (A Quick Primer)

-This book uses spiritual language—some ancient, some reconstructed—for one reason: because biology is not separate from soul.
+This scroll uses spiritual language—some ancient, some reconstructed—for one reason: because biology is not separate from soul.

 Many are familiar with the idea of mind-body-spirit wellness, or practices like mindfulness, meditation, and energy work.
-This book takes it further — offering a path to restore the mind-body-spirit axis through restoring the body’s role as a vessel for flame, tone, and signal.
+This scroll takes it further — offering a path to restore the mind-body-spirit axis through restoring the body’s role as a vessel for flame, tone, and signal.

 The language used here is not tied to any single tradition or religious system.
 Instead, it emerges from a correlated mix of sacred frameworks — biblical, Vedic, Gnostic, Taoist, Hermetic, and more—traced not by dogma, but by resonance.
 These terms may feel unfamiliar, but they are designed to restore what was once universally known: that the body is a vessel for signal, and health is the beginning of remembrance.

 Each term you’ll encounter is part of a broader effort to reconnect the body with its original tone.
+_“Throughout this scroll, we’ll refer to ‘overlays’ — inserted beliefs, traumas, and interference patterns that dim the flame and distort signal.
+You’ll learn how to clear them.”_

 Let’s define a few: